 Homework: It is impossible to learn calculus without practicing it.
 I will assign homework essentially every week.
 You will use WebAssign to do a lot of the computational homework, and you will have written assignments as well.
 The written assignments will help you learn to communicate mathematical ideas in a clear, rigorous manner and get feedback on your techniques.
 I will announce all due dates in class, and I do not generally accept late homework.
 (Ask me if you have extenuating circumstances; I may be more generous if it is a one-time problem.)
 Missing homework can dramatically lower your course grade, so please keep up with the work, and start early.
 Computer or network difficulties are not an excuse for late homework.
-You should expect to have to work hard to solve some of the problems; you don't learn much by doing problems identical to those I do in class.
-In addition to assigned homework, you should also be reading the book ahead of the lectures.
-The lecture should be your second exposure to the material.
+You should expect to have to work hard to get some of the problems; you don't learn much by doing problems identical to those I do in class.